 Seleznyov, S. (2016).
 Lesson study: making and measuring impact.
 School Leadership Today.

-Freya Nowell is an experienced programme manager, having worked in both the non-profit and HE sectors.
-Before joining the alliance, she worked at Ambition School Leadership (formerly the Future Leaders Trust), overseeing the delivery of leadership development programmes for school and MAT leaders.
-Freya has also worked in school outreach for a Russell Group university and in a number of education-focused roles both in and outside of the UK.
+Kate McCole is an experienced programme manager.
+Before joining the alliance, she worked at Ambition Institute (formerly the Future Leaders Trust), overseeing the delivery of leadership development programmes for school and MAT leaders.
+Kate has also worked in a number of education-focused roles both in and outside of the UK.

-Freya is the operational lead for the alliance, overseeing the management and delivery of all London South TSA’s programmes and supporting the alliance’s network of member schools.
-Freya works closely with our Director to shape the strategic development of the alliance and acts as a key point of contact for external partners.
+Kate is the operational lead for the alliance, overseeing the management and delivery of all London South TSA’s programmes and supporting the alliance’s network of member schools.
+Kate works closely with our Director to shape the strategic development of the alliance and acts as a key point of contact for external partners.

 Nadera McKenzie supports with programme and membership administration at the alliance.
 This includes organising the alliance calendar, preparing resources, communicating with teachers and schools and responding to queries.